rancher/lb-controller/README.md

 # To fix in the future release

+* Add TLS support.
+* Support for custom public port.
+Today only standard http port 80 is supported as a public port, and we want to make it configurable.
 * Horizontal scaling for Rancher LB service.
 Today it gets deployed with scale=1 (which is equal to 1 public endnpoint).
 We want to make scale manageable as kubernetes ingress allows multiple IPs in the ingress Address:

 ```